 Knowing where your traffic comes from is a game changer because it lets you make strategic choices.

-…Like maybe doubling down on what worked the next time you launch so that you can multiply your success with less work?
-Just a suggestion!
+…Like maybe doubling down on what worked the next time you launch so that you can get better results with less work!

 One tool you can use to measure the effectiveness of your launch is Google Analytics.
 Having this free tool set up is essential and profitable.